breatheco-de/content/src/content/how-to/javascript-array-some-method.md

 By understanding the parameters and syntax of the Array Some method, it will be pretty easy for you to implement data testing in your applications, and it will help you to write better and clearer code.

-## Conclusion

 Javascript provides a powerful and useful method called Array Some that can be pretty useful to check if the elements of an array match some specific conditions.
 Array Some have pretty similar behavior to the Array Filter method, but, all we need to have into consideration while using the Array Some() is that the Array Some Method will always return `true` if at least one element in the array passes our condition or test.
 The Array Some Method is indeed an essential tool that lets/helps developers to write cleaner code and save a lot of debugging time.
-Remember that JavaScript comes with various useful functions which make it easier to work with, you can learn more about [Javascript Arrays](https://4geeks.com/lesson/what-is-an-array-define-array) at 4Geeks.
+Remember that JavaScript comes with various useful functions which make it easier to work with, you can learn more about [Javascript Arrays](https://4geeks.com/lesson/what-is-an-array-define-array) at [4Geeks](https://4geeks.com/).